alejandroalffer/alastria-node-besu/README.md

 ## Introduction

-Alastria-B Network is a public-permissioned Blockchain network that uses the [Hyperledger BESU](https://www.hyperledger.org/use/besu) technology, [IBFT 2.0](https://besu.hyperledger.org/en/stable/Tutorials/Private-Network/Create-IBFT-Network/) consensus algorithm, and it's managed by [Alastria](https://alastria.io/en/) partners, :vulcan_salute:.
+Alastria red B Network is a public-permissioned Blockchain network that uses the [Hyperledger BESU](https://www.hyperledger.org/use/besu) technology, [IBFT 2.0](https://besu.hyperledger.org/en/stable/Tutorials/Private-Network/Create-IBFT-Network/) consensus algorithm, and it's managed by [Alastria](https://alastria.io/en/) partners, :vulcan_salute:.

 Please, consider reading this references if you are a _rookie_ in Blockchain or Ethereum:
 * https://besu.hyperledger.org/en/stable/